rafascerqueira/rafascerqueira/README.md

 I'm a Backend developer with Node JS proficient, creating APIs Rest, following SOLID principles (in most cases).
 I can work in some Frontend task because I have React and Vue in my skills.

-Currently I have only been working on a personal project.
-I intend to seek new challenges throughout 2022.
-At this time i'm improving in the experts club class, by [Rocketseat.](https://www.rocketseat.com.br/expertsclub)
+Currently I have only been working on a personal project (will be released at the end of 2024) [Vendinhas](https://vendinhas.app/) .
+I'm also part of the MG Cred IT team (financial enterprise office), a great partner of BMG and other payroll-deductible banks

 _Contact below ↓_